-Myth: It is inappropriate for a doctor or any other medical personnel to give input on woman’s lifestyle choices by advising her not to drink throughout pregnancy or when s.
+Myth: It is inappropriate for a doctor or any other medical personnel to give input on a woman’s lifestyle choices by advising her not to drink throughout pregnancy or when she may become pregnant.

 Indeed, it’s quite the opposite when viewed rightly.
-A doctor has an ethical duty to inform and advise a pregnant woman on the possible and serious side effects of drinking while pregnant, in a non-judgmental manner.
+Doctors have an ethical duty to inform and advise pregnant women on the possible and serious side effects of drinking while pregnant, in a non-judgmental manner.
 If necessary, as in the case of alcoholics who may need help to stop drinking, an appropriate intervention may be suggested.

 Almost 50% of pregnancies in the U.S are unintended, making it entirely possible that by the time a woman first learns about prenatal alcohol exposure and FASDs, she is already pregnant.
 At this point, abstaining from alcohol as early as possible increases the chances that her baby will be unharmed by its effects.

 While there is currently no federal law that restricts women from drinking while pregnant, some states have regulations to the effect that substance abuse during pregnancy is child abuse.
 The National Organization On Fetal Alcohol Syndrome (NOFAS) and ACOG frown on this “and are strongly opposed to the criminalization of mothers who drank during pregnancy.”